Ramansdrift → Klein Pella

 We woke up to a beautiful morning.
-Knowing that it could get very hot in this area, we were fortunate with mild and sunny days on our entire trip thus far.
+Knowing that it could get very hot in this area, we were fortunate with sunny (but not too hot) days on our entire trip thus far.

 Today, we will drive approximately 130km – close to the Orange River most of the time – to end the day’s journey at Klein Pella Farm.
-We had a (few) steaming cups of coffee and home baked rusks, before we’ve started packing up.
+After a few steaming cups of coffee and home baked rusks, we started to pack up once again.

 The first hour of our journey was mostly on flat sandy areas and not difficult to drive at all.
 Jacques told us that we can expect to drive most of the time next to the river today and that we could later have lunch close to the water.

 There are a couple of roads going in the direction of the river – mostly to the remote areas where Nama-shepherds of sheep and goats live.
 We’ve stayed on the main road that would take us to the river.

 On our way, we’ve encountered one of the shepherds with a flock of sheep.
 These shepherds live a very simple life and most of the time in harsh conditions.
 We’ve stopped at the shepherd for a moment, where Carel handed him a bottle of cold water and something to eat.
 Since Carel is also a pastor, he used the opportunity to pray for the shepherd and gave him a bible – this was a very thoughtful gesture.

 As we got to the river, we were looking for a camp site called “Groot Melkboom” (literally translated, it would be “Big Milkwood Tree”).
 This is in fact a giant Namaqua fig tree and is a popular camping site for adventurers on the Namakwa-4×4 Eco Trail.

 Unfortunately, the giant “Melkboom” burned down partially in recent years.
 It is however, still a wonderful sight to see this giant tree.